Next Book in the Series Browse A–Z

 Publication Reading Order

-The Inspector Felse is a Historical Fiction / Crime Fiction series by Ellis Peters, comprising 13 books published between 1951 and 1978.
-Books are listed in publication order, which is the recommended reading sequence.
+The Inspector Felse is a Historical Fiction / Crime Fiction series by Ellis Peters, made up of 13 books published between 1951 and 1978.
+It begins with Fallen Into the Pit (1951), and is best read in publication order.
+The most recent entry is Rainbow's End (1978), spanning 27 years of storytelling.

 Ellis Peters (1913-1995), pseudonym of Edith Mary Pargeter, was an acclaimed British author known for her historical crime novels.
 Born in Shropshire, she developed a lifelong passion for history and archaeology.
 Her most famous creation is the Benedictine monk detective Cadfael, featured in 20 novels set in the 12th century.
 Peters's meticulously researched books blend historical detail with gripping mysteries.
 They have been praised for their atmospheric settings, complex characters, and insights into medieval life.
 Her work earned her numerous accolades, including the British Crime Writers' Association Gold Dagger Award and the Edgar Award from the Mystery Writers of America.
 Peters's novels have been translated into over 30 languages and continue to be widely read and enjoyed.